kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 The releases in [kairos-io/provider-kairos](https://github.com/kairos-io/provider-kairos/releases) ship `k3s` and `P2P` full-mesh instead.
 These options need to be explicitly enabled.
 In follow-up releases, _k3s-only_ artifacts will also be available.

+See [Image Matrix Support](/docs/reference/image_matrix) for additional supported images and kernels.

 {{% /alert %}}

 ## Booting